JasperFx/jasper/documentation/documentation/bootstrapping/configuring_jasper.md

 * <[linkto:documentation/http]> for information on configuring ASP.Net Core middleware and customizing Jasper's HTTP service support
 * <[linkto:documentation/messaging]> for setting up messaging receivers, subscriptions, and publishing in your application

-## Service Name and Hosting Environment
+## Service Name

-By default, Jasper derives a descriptive _ServiceName_ for your application by taking the class name of your `JasperRegistry` and stripping off any "JasperRegistry" or "Registry" suffix.
+By default, Jasper derives a descriptive _ServiceName_ for your application by taking the class name of your custom `JasperRegistry` and stripping off any "JasperRegistry" or "Registry" suffix.
+If you are not using a custom `JasperRegistry`, Jasper will use the main application assembly name as the service name.
 For diagnostic purposes you may want to override the service name like so:

 <[sample:CustomServiceRegistry]>

-Jasper exposes the [ASP.Net Core Environment name](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments) with this usage:

-<[sample:EnvironmentNameRegistry]>

-You can use the `EnvironmentName` property within the constructor function of your `JasperRegistry` to do conditional configuration based on environment just like you would in an ASP.Net Core application:

-<[sample:UsingEnvironmentName]>

-You can also access the current application directory and other information from the `IHostedEnvironment` property on the context object in both signatures.

-If you are using `IWebHostBuilder` for bootstrapping, the Jasper service name and ASP.Net Core environment can be set like this:

-<[sample:aspnetcore-idiomatic-option-configuration]>

 ## Service Registrations